 Today, Wavy remains a master of improvisational theater, which involves a deep understanding of spirituality (telepathic energy).
 Improvisation can unblock energy clogs and release deep inner insights.
 If you ever get a chance to attend a Wavy Gravy improvisational workshop, jump at it.
 You won’t be sorry.

-The British offshoot of Scientology (The Process Church) ran an operation to capture prominent rock bands into their fold and became perhaps the scariest of all the creepy vibe masters that infested the counterculture immediately after the new zeitgeist took hold of the younger generation, many of whom wiped away years of careful conditioning and propaganda with a few hits off a joint.
+The British offshoot of Scientology (The Process Church of Final Judgment) ran an operation to capture prominent rock bands into their fold and became perhaps the creepiest of all the creepy vibe masters that infested the counterculture immediately after the new zeitgeist took hold.

 Spirituality is just another name for energy, and energy comes in flavors.